 Introduction

 Numerous studies have quantified average differences between men and women in traits ranging from height and physiology to, more controversially, behaviours, including intelligence and personality.
 Far fewer studies have investigated sex differences in humans in variability among individuals (but see Lehre et al., 2009).
-The causes and consequences of sex differences in behavioural variability have, however, been widely debated in the social sciences (Stewart-Williams & Halsey, 2018).
-For example, sex differences in variability in academic performance (Machin & Pekkarinen, 2008) or the classroom (Baye & Monseur, 2016; O’Dea et al., 2018; Gray et al., 2019) have been linked to sex differences in variability in intelligence (Arden & Plomin, 2006; Johnson, Deary, & Carothers, 2008), creativity (Ju, Duan, & You, 2015), aggressiveness (Deary et al., 2003), personality (Borkenau, McCrae, & Terracciano, 2013) and, ultimately, brain structure (Wierenga et al., 2020).
-The general conclusion is that males are more behaviourally variable than females (‘greater male variability hypothesis’), which is sometimes used to explain a male-bias in STEM (Pinker, 2005).
+The causes and consequences of sex differences in behavioural variability have, however, been widely debated in the social sciences (e.g. Stewart-Williams & Halsey, 2021).
+For example, sex differences in variability in academic performance (Machin & Pekkarinen, 2008) or the classroom (Baye & Monseur, 2016; O’Dea et al., 2018; Gray et al., 2019) have been linked to sex differences in variability in intelligence (Arden & Plomin, 2006; Johnson, Deary, & Carothers, 2008), creativity (Ju, Duan, & You, 2015), aggressiveness (Deary et al., 2003), personality (Borkenau, McCrae, & Terracciano, 2013) and, ultimately, brain structure (Ritchie et al. 2018; Wierenga et al., 2020).
+The general conclusion is that males are more behaviourally variable than females (‘greater male variability’ hypothesis), which is sometimes used to explain a male-bias in STEM (Benbow & Stanley, 1983; Lubinski & Benbow, 1992; Pinker, 2005; Halpern et al. 2007).

+Brief history of ‘greater male variability’ and its implications for humans and other animals

+For most of our history, greater attention has been paid to describing average differences between the sexes than differences in variability (Shields, 1982).
+Where sex differences in variability were discussed, it was generally acknowledged that women were the more variable sex because variability was considered to limit species’ progression (Shields, 1982).
+Darwin (???) was the first to suggest that males were more likely than females to express variation in shared traits.
+He argued that the tendency of males to vary more than females indicated that males were drivers of species evolution.
+While Darwin initially described greater male variability in non-human animals, he eventually applied these same ideas to human evolution (Darwin 1871).
+As Darwin’s ideas gained favour, greater male variability was Havelock Ellis… The ‘greater male variability’ hypothesis was revived when the field of social psychology took off, particularly when Lehrke (1972) published a study implicating the X chromosome and its genes as the mechanism for greater numbers of males with below average intelligence scores (see Fausto-Sterling 1985, ch 3).
+The range of studies, the back-and-forth, and the range of traits…

 Greater variability among men than women in behaviour, personality and cognition is widely attributed to socio-cultural factors that differ between the sexes, but also to biological factors (Feingold, 1992; Miller & Halpern, 2014).
-Some commentators have, however, argued that the role of biology is underplayed (Stewart-Williams & Halsey, 2018).
-A key line of reasoning invokes a trend across animals for greater male than female variability.
-Although greater male variability has been reported for some traits, the robustness of this claim is unclear.
-Specifically, the strongest evidence is for greater variability in male than female morphology, especially for sexually selected traits, including ornaments, weaponry and body size (Pomiankowski & Moller, 1995; Reinhold & Engqvist, 2013; Wyman & Rowe, 2014).
+Some commentators have, however, argued that the role of biology is underplayed (Stewart-Williams & Halsey, 2021).
+A key line of reasoning invokes a trend across non-human animals for greater male than female variability (e.g. Geary 2010; Stewart-Williams & Thomas 2013).
+Although greater male variability has been reported for some traits in non-human animals (e.g. reversal learning performance in mountain chickadees; Branch et al. 2020), the robustness of this claim is unclear.
+Specifically, the strongest evidence is for greater variability in male than female morphology, especially for sexually selected traits, including ornaments, weaponry and body size (Pomiankowski & Møller, 1995; Reinhold & Engqvist, 2013; Wyman & Rowe, 2014).
 To date, the evidence is weak or absent for greater male variability for behaviours exhibited by both sexes (Tarka et al., 2018; Zajitschek et al., 2020).

 Personality behaviours and sex-biased variability